Photograph Vivid Colors

 I recently read in a photography magazine that bold vivid colors will win out every time against a well focused, yet dull image.
 Being the inquisitive photographer I am, I thought I’d test this theory out.
-Firstly with my Canon digital SLR camera in hand, I headed off to the local Botanical Gardens to photograph a vividly colored flower.
+With my Canon digital SLR camera in hand, I headed off to the local Botanical Gardens to photograph vivid colors of flowers.

 Technically speaking, I didn’t want a perfect flower macro.
 Rather I took the image quite haphazardly.
 You’ll notice in the photograph below that the yellow flower certainly is bold in color, however from a photographers viewpoint, it’s not the most focused image.

 Photograph Of Bright Yellow Flower

 The photograph was an instant hit with fellow photographers.
 Even though the photo wasn’t technically the best image, the bold yellow color certainly drew much attention.
 My guess now, is that if you combine a well focused image plus bold vivid colors, then you’ll have yourself a winning combination.